Nik-Nikolas/SIMBA-DSS/README.md

 (c) 2017-2024 Igor Lobanov
 http://simba.su

-The SIMBA DSS decision support system consists of 2 applications: SIMBA SOLVER and SIMBA PLANNER.
+SIMBA DSS is a decision support system with 2 applications: SIMBA SOLVER and SIMBA PLANNER.

 SIMBA SOLVER application is a working environment for modeling the process of finding the optimal solution (search for the optimal alternative).
 The program includes two independent decision-making methods: the AWSM method and the Franklin method.
 Thus, you can work with any method independently, using another method if necessary (second opinion).